RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 }
 {% endhighlight %}

 Next is to notice we can move q along the vector p - q to find the intersection point.
 But by how much should we move q?
 We know it's some factor between the distance of p and q from the plane.
 Factor means a ratio or division operator.
-Therefor we can calculate how far along the plane's normal p - q travels, and multiply it by this ratio to compute the intersection.
+Therefore we can calculate how far along the plane's normal p - q travels, and multiply it by this ratio to compute the intersection.

 ![line_plane_solution.png](/assets/line_plane_solution.png)